hackclub/hackclub/workshops/seven_segment_display/README.md

 #### 1) Seven Segment Display

-The first central part which we are going to use in our project is the Seven  Segment Display.
-A Seven Segment Display is a simple device.
-It consists of seven LEDs called arranged in Segments.
+The first part we'll use in our project is a seven segment display.
+A seven segment display is a simple device.
+It consists of seven LEDs arranged in segments.
 Hence, the name Seven Segment Display.
 Each LED Segment is in the shape of a hexagon, and all the seven LEDs are arranged in an "8" like fashion so that it can display digits 0 to 9.

 ![Seven segment display](https://cloud-9sltbj02f.vercel.app/47_segment_dis.png)